How to check if a page is crawlable

 Method Two: Screaming Frog SEO Spider

 You can also check website’s crawlability and indexability with Screaming Frog SEO Spider.
 This tool is designed to crawl websites.
 It provides detailed info on many SEO aspects, including indexability.
 Download and install Screaming Frog SEO Spider on your computer to use it.
 Once installed, enter the URL of the website you want to analyze and start the crawl.
 After the crawl, go to the “Response Codes” tab.
 Filter the results to show only pages with a “200” status code.
-This code means that the page can be crawlable, but also examine the “Directives” tab to ensure the page isn’t blocked by robots.txt or meta robots tags.
-In the bottom panel, you can see the indexing status in the “Indexability” line, as shown in the screenshot below.
+This means the page is crawlable but check the “Directives” tab to make sure it’s not blocked by robots.txt or meta robots tags.
+In the bottom panel you can see the indexing status in the “Indexability” line.

 Indexability line in the screaming frog seo spider interface